 "Is it me?" she whispered, and he realized by the tone that it was what she must have said a moment earlier.

 "Well, it sure as hell isn't me," he said, immediately regretting the words and his tone as she visibly flinched.
 He closed his eyes, took a deep breath.
 "I'm sorry."

 "You keep saying that."
 Her voice was dead, dull.
 The voice of a human not a betazoid.

-She is half human, Riker reminded himself.
-It was so easy to forget that.
+She was half human and it was so easy to forget that.
 So easy to get lost in her black eyes and luscious ways and only see the lovely strangeness of her.
 But she was human.
 And she was hurting.